threefoldtech/js-sdk/docs/wiki/research/threebot_auth.md

 In order to access the gedis server, the user needs to send the following:

 - Sign his data with his private key
-- Sends his 3bot name
+- Sends his threebot name
 - This all should be encrypted by the public key of the server that he tries to connect to

 The server upon recieving a request will do the following:

 - Will decrypt the data using its private key, if that fails will abort
-- Gets the public key of the 3bot name specified from the explorer
+- Gets the public key of the threebot name specified from the explorer
 - Verifies the signed data with the public key if that fails will refuse the request

 This follows the implementation  and flow described by [JSX_core_597](https://github.com/threefoldtech/jumpscaleX_core/pull/597) and [JSX_core_694](https://github.com/threefoldtech/jumpscaleX_core/pull/694/files)